Find a world of support about living as a young woman with primary breast cancer.

 Our speakers events take place on the below dates:

-Thursday 4 November 2pm-3:30pm - Triple Negative Breast Cancer in Younger Women with Professor Peter
+Thursday 19th May at 2pm Triple Negative Breast Cancer and Younger Women with Prof Peter Schmid

 Professor Schmid is internationally recognized for his research and education leadership in breast cancer.
 He is the clinical director of the Breast Cancer Centre and an honorary consultant medical oncologist at St. Bartholomew’s Hospital.
 He was appointed in 2013 as Chair in Cancer Medicine at Barts Cancer Institute (BCI), Queen Mary University, London.
 Professor Schmid is also Lead of the Centre of Experimental Cancer Medicine at Barts Cancer Institute, overseeing the conduct of early phase trials at St. Bartholomew’s Hospital and BCI, with a particular interest in Immunotherapy, innovative trial designs, and circulating biomarkers.
 He leads the academic breast cancer programme at St. Bartholomew’s Hospital and BCI.